-So you just either rolled up to a tire shop on a flat, were towed in, or drive in with your spare on the car and the flat in the trunk.
-You have important things to do today, and since you can clearly see there is a nail in the tread, you expect to be told that the nail can be pulled out and tire fixed quickly.
-However, after a quick glance, the tire shop says, “No can do Bubba.”
+You just either rolled up to a tire shop on a flat, were towed in, or drove in with your spare on the car and the flat in the trunk.
+You have important things to do today, and since you can clearly see there is a nail in the tread, you expect to be told that the nail can be pulled out and the tire fixed quickly.
+However, after a quick glance, the tire shop says, “No can do, Bubba.”
 They are not just trying to sell you a new tire.
 There are real reasons why many flats cannot simply be patched.

 Reason 1 Why Your Tire Cannot Be Repaired – You Drove On The Flat

 Modern tires have an inner structure of the sidewall that is not designed to support your vehicle when uninflated.
 You can usually get away with a flat tire rolling without air for a short distance – think yards, not miles.
 However, if you just drove 10 minutes on the flat, you destroyed that important sidewall structure and the tire cannot be repaired.

 Related Story: Tire Shortages and Delays: Not Just For Tesla Owners Anymore

 Reason 2 Why Your Tire Cannot Be Repaired – Your Puncture Is In The No Repair Zone

 Modern tires also need to be puncture-free along the sides and in from the sides about 20% on both sides of the tire.
 If your puncture is near the sidewall you are out of luck.
 Tire shops need to keep customers safe, and they follow the standard industry guidelines and will not repair a puncture too close to either sidewall.
 They should err on the side of caution to protect your safety and protect themselves from liabiility.
 Most do.

 Reason 3 Why Your Tire Cannot Be Repaired – Your Tire Has Other Issues